akka/akka/docs/src/main/paradox/migration-guide/migration-from-spray.md

 In spray, you could configure spray-can to send out `HttpRequestPart` and `HttpResponsePart` messages to receive a request or a response in a streaming fashion.
-The default case was for spray to collect the full entity in memory and send it out as a @unidoc[ByteString] as part of the request or response entity object.
+The default case was for spray to collect the full entity in memory and send it out as a @unidoc[akka.util.ByteString] as part of the request or response entity object.

 In Akka HTTP, handling streaming data is mandatory.
 When you receive a @unidoc[HttpRequest] on the server-side or an @unidoc[HttpResponse], in the default case it will contain a streamed entity as the `entity` field *which you are required to consume*.